turingschool/gear-up/Mod1_Week1_mental_health_101.md

 * Spiritual/Mindful Self Care
 * Emotional Self Care

+For large cohorts:
+* Break out into groups of 4
+* One person takes notes
+* Discuss all buckets

 ### Debrief on Self-Care Toolkits (10 min)
 Let's create our own self-care kits now.
 Take a gallery walk around the room to see what's been listed and answer the following questions to create your own self-care kits: